henridev/computer-systems/chapter-3/linux-command-line-skills.md

     8  history 3
 ```

-:man_technologist: ‌⁠⁠ To execute the nth command from the bottom of the history list, type `!-n` and hit Enter.
+👨‍💻  To execute the nth command from the bottom of the history list, type `!-n` and hit Enter.

 ```bash
 sysadmin@localhost:~$ !-3